Florence Pernel: Film

 Pernel had her breakthrough as an adult when she played the character of Sandrine in the 1993 drama film Three Colors: Blue (Trois couleurs:bleu) directed by Krzysztof Kieslowski.
 She acted alongside Juliette Binoche and Benoît Régent in the film, and her role earned her a César award nomination in the "Best female debut" category.

 In 2000 she played the role of Helene-Anne in the Spanish-language political drama Yoyes directed by Helena Taberna.
 Pernel played the role of Nicolas Sarkozy's second wife, Cécilia, in the 2011 biopic The Conquest, directed by Xavier Durringer.
 Her co-stars were Denis Podalydès, who played Sarkozy, and Bernard Le Coq.
 The film was screened at the 2011 Cannes Film Festival.

 TV

 Pernel has also acted in several TV movies.
 In 2009 she played the lead role of Caroline Delaume in the six-part French television series Mes amis, mes amours, mes emmerdes.

 Personal life

-She is the wife of the historian Patrick Rotman.
+Pernel is married to historian Patrick Rotman.
 The couple has two children.